 Woman abuse is not subjected and limited to one act.
-It is a pattern of behaviour, involving a number of tactics.
+It is a pattern of behavior, involving a number of tactics.
 When it happens in an intimate relationship, the abuse usually follows a pattern and could get serious over time.

-The most recognisable form of abuse – Physical abuse.
+The most recognizable form of abuse – Physical abuse.
 It can range from a slap or to a black eye, cut lip, or broken bone.
-In the most extreme cases it can result in death.
+In the most extreme cases, it can result in death.
 Physical abuse doesn’t always leave visible marks or scars.
 Having your hair pulled or using a weapon or other objects to threaten, hurt or kill you, abducting a woman or keeping her imprisoned!

 Don’t underestimate what is happening to you.
 Over time the violence usually gets worse.

 Next, while physical abuse leaves a scar on your body this is an abusive act without being abused.
 Sometimes they’re not sure if what is happening to them is domestic violence.
 They worry that no-one will take them seriously if they talk about it.
-If you alter your behaviour because you are frightened of how your partner will react, you are being abused.
+If you alter your behavior because you are frightened of how your partner will react, you are being abused.
 Emotional abuse is an attack on your personality rather than your body.

 Emotional abuse can be just as harmful as physical abuse.
 It often leads to physical violence over time.

 Your partner should not use force or threats to make you have sex.
 He should not make you perform sexual acts with which you are uncomfortable.
-He should not criticise your performance or force you watch and take part in pornography or forcing you into prostitution or touching or acting in any way that you DO NOT WANT.
+He should not criticize your performance or force you to watch and take part in pornography or forcing you into prostitution or touching or acting in any way that you DO NOT WANT.

 If he does any of the above, he is using sex to assert his authority and control you.